Skip to main content

 Bill Renick

-Bill Renick of Ashland, Mississippi, is the chair of the Commission on the Future of Northeast Mississippi and previously served 13 years as the Workforce Division Director at Three Rivers Planning and Development District.
+Bill Renick of Ashland, Mississippi, is a member and past chairman of the Commission on the Future of Northeast Mississippi.
+He previously served 13 years as the Workforce Division Director at Three Rivers Planning and Development District.
 A longtime public servant, Renick has served in multiple local and state elected and appointed positions.
 His term expires on May 18, 2027.

 Wade White